Large-sample analysis of cost functionals for inference under the coalescent: Introduction

 Finally, while our asymptotic theory is predicated on a finite number of alleles and recurrent mutation, we investigate whether similar empirical results hold for the so-called infinite sites model of mutation (see Section \ref{subsect:ism} for a description).
-The infinite sites model is regarded as a more tractable approximation of the finite alleles setting, but our results reveal a sharp difference between the two: state-of-the-art infinite sites importance sampling proposal distributions by \cite{stephens2000} and \cite{hobolth2008} exhibit approximately exponential growth of importance weight variance with the number of sequential steps, resampling is effective at reducing Monte Carlo error, and non-uniform allocation of computational resources to different sequential steps does not improve performance.
-These results demonstrate that, from this perspective, the finite alleles and infinite sites models are not good approximations of each other.
+The infinite sites model is a more tractable approximation of the finite alleles setting, but our results reveal a sharp difference between the two: state-of-the-art infinite sites importance sampling proposal distributions by \cite{stephens2000} and \cite{hobolth2008} exhibit approximately exponential growth of importance weight variance with the number of sequential steps, resampling is effective at reducing Monte Carlo error, and non-uniform allocation of computational resources to different sequential steps does not improve performance.
+These results demonstrate that the finite alleles and infinite sites models do not resemble each other when from the perspective of importance sampling methods.
 To carry out our infinite sites simulations, we derive some new computational complexity results for the proposal distribution of \cite{hobolth2008} and show that pre-computing an explicit but large matrix reduces its complexity by an order of magnitude.
 The matrix in question is independent of observed data and can be reused across all simulations not exceeding a given sample size.

 The paper is structured as follows.
 In Section \ref{sect:setting} we introduce the coalescent and related sequences, including the cost sequence, and general importance sampling algorithms.
 Section \ref{sect:weak_conv} is dedicated to the convergence of general cost functionals.
 In Section \ref{sect:proposals} we describe and analyse the proposal distributions of specific importance sampling algorithms, and, in Section \ref{sect:IS_asympt}, we analyse the asymptotic behaviour of their weights.
 Section \ref{sect:simulations} is dedicated to the simulation study and Section \ref{sect:proofs} contains all of the proofs.
 Section \ref{sect:discussion} concludes with a discussion of other applications and future directions of enquiry.